oldfritter/upop/README.md

-A simple upop ruby gem, without unnecessary magic or wrapper, it's directly facing how upop api works.
+A simple upop ruby gem, without unnecessary magic or wrapper, it's directly facing how UPOP api works.

 This gem is just for desktop payment of UnionPay(UPOP).